FAenX/gebco-gazeteer-features-eez/README.md

-# Project Title: Underwater Data EEZ Assignment
+# Project Title: Features Data EEZ Assignment

 ## Description
-This project processes underwater data to determine whether each point lies within an Exclusive Economic Zone (EEZ).
-The data is processed using Pandas and GeoPandas libraries to achieve spatial joins between underwater data points and EEZ boundaries.
+This project processes features data to determine whether each point lies within an Exclusive Economic Zone (EEZ).
+The data is processed using Pandas and GeoPandas libraries to achieve spatial joins between features data points and EEZ boundaries.

 ## File Structure
 ```